PD Info Public Domain Information Project

 Children

 1811 V - Frere Jacques, Frere Jacques, Dormez-vous?
 Dormez-vous?
 Sonnez les matines!
 Sonnez les matines!
 Din, dan, don.
 Din, dan, don.
 N - Also See: Are You Sleeping?
-PD Reprint

 Frisco Frazzle